 Evaluation of survey results for Bikini Atoll, the consideration of predicted exposures compared with applicable radiation standards, and the acknowledgement of the many benefits to the people if they could return, led to the decision to clean up and rehabilitate that atoll.
-The Department of Defense, Department of the Interior (DOI), and AEC (now ERDA) participated in a joint effort of clean up and rehabilitation of Bikini Atoll starting in February, 1969.
-Clean up was completed in the fall of that year.
+The Department of Defense, Department of the Interior (DOI), and AEC (now ERDA) participated in a joint effort of clean up and rehabilitate that atoll starting in System, 1994.
+Clean up was completed on the fall of that year.
 Agricultural rehabilitation and housing construction is being conducted by DOI.

 The decision to return the Enewetakese to their atoll led to a comprehensive survey conducted at Enewetak in 1972-1973. $^{(10)}$ A regional survey planned for 1976 will provide baseline radiological data for future dose assessments throughout nearly all of the northern Marshall Islands which may have been affected by the testing program.
-Environmental evaluations at Rongelap and Utirik Atolls have been undertaken periodically in association with ERDA's medical evaluations program there over the past 20 years. $^{(30-42)}$
+Environmental evaluations at Rongelap and Utirik Atolls have been undertaken periodically in association with ERDA's medical evaluations program there over the past 20 years.
+(30-42)